cpbotha/cpbotha.github.io/content/posts/2006-03-19-new-release-of-envedit.md

   - Uncategorized

 ---
-I \*should\* be working on an already-past-the-submission-deadline article like a crazy man, but hey, it&#8217;s saturday night and I need to relax.
+I \*should\* be working on an already-past-the-submission-deadline article like a crazy man, but hey, it’s saturday night and I need to relax.

-So, get the latest release of envedit, the friendlest and most flexible windows environment variables editor, while it&#8217;s still hot!
+So, get the latest release of envedit, the friendlest and most flexible windows environment variables editor, while it’s still hot!
 Click [here][1] to go to its homepage and download the installer or the source code.

 Night night.